HSwMS Puke: Design and description

 The Sella-class destroyers were enlarged and improved versions of the preceding and es.
 They had an overall length of 84.9 m, a beam of 8.6 m and a mean draft of 2.7 m.
 They displaced 970 t at standard load, and 1480 t at deep load.
 Their complement was 8–9 officers and 144 enlisted men.

 The Sellas were powered by two Parsons geared steam turbines, each driving one propeller shaft using steam supplied by three Thornycroft boilers.
 The turbines were rated at 36000 shp for a speed of 33 kn in service, although the ships reached speeds in excess of 37 kn during their sea trials while lightly loaded.
 The ships carried enough fuel oil to give them a range of 1800 nmi at a speed of 14 kn.

 Their main battery consisted of three 120 mm guns in one twin-gun turret aft of the superstructure and one single-gun turret forward of it.
 Anti-aircraft (AA) defense for the Sella-class ships was provided by a pair of 40 mm AA guns in single mounts amidships and a pair of 13.2 mm machine guns.
 They were equipped with four 533 mm torpedo tubes in two twin mounts amidships.
 The Sellas could also carry 32 mines.

 Construction and career

 Bettino Ricasoli, named after the Italian Prime Minister Bettino Ricasoli, was laid down by Pattinson at their Naples shipyard on 11 January 1923, launched on 29 January 1926 and commissioned on 11 December.
 The forward single-gun turret was replaced by a twin-gun turret in 1929.

 Sale to Sweden

 In December 1939, a Swedish commission to Italy departed to investigate the possibility for Sweden to buy warships.
 This led to the acquisition of the Psilander and Romulus-classes.
-On 14 April 1940, all four destroyers left La Spezia and on 10 July the ships arrived in Gothenburg where the ship was renamed for Admiral Johan af Puke.
+On 14 April 1940, all four destroyers left La Spezia for Sweden.
+The journey was dramatic including the ships being impounded by United Kingdom on 20 June in the Faroe Islands, the Psilander affair.
+The British released the ships on 2 July and on 10 July the ships arrived in Gothenburg where the ship was renamed for Admiral Johan af Puke.